cerenarkac21/PROJE_CS412/README.md

-# FOR PEER EVALUATION: check "bonus-part" !!!!

-To see the development: first check "dev-main",
-Then "main",
-Then "bonus part" branches.

 Cs412 Final Project

-Overview
+## Overview
 This project consists of 5 main parts which are, Data processing, Text Vectorization, Feature engineering, Correlations investigation & hyperparameter tuning and Model training.

-In the data processing part, html files parsed into data frames.
+Html files parsed into data frames in the data processing phase.
 This data frame was divided prompt by prompt and unlike given in project base conversations not only include roles and text was also decided to divide code provided by chat gpt as well.
 Then the data process continued by removing html tags, non asci cleaning, and invalid chat deletion.
 On the other hand, scores.csv was also cleaned and prepared to be merged into the main dataframe named df.